jamobe/DataScienceJobs/README.md

 * __salary_type:__ whether yearly, monthly, daily, hourly
 * __language:__ language of job description (en, de, ...)

-The data is in a postgres database on AWS.
-Please contact: Rachel to get access.
+<font color="red">The data is in a postgres database on AWS.
+Please send us a message if you want to have access.</font>

 #### 2. Load data to Postgres Database